novuhq/novu/docs/docs/platform/preferences.md

 `Example`

 1. For `First Template`, `critical` is false, `enabled` is true, in_app, email, push channels are true and sms, chat channels are false.
-As per above order of priority of preferences, notification will be filtered as per subscriber preferences.
-Subscriber will receive in-app, email and push notifications, but not receive sms and chat notifications.
+As per above order of priority of preferences, notification will be filtered as per the subscriber preferences.
+The subscriber will receive in-app, email and push notifications, but not receive sms and chat notifications.

 2. For `Second Template`, `critical` is false, `enabled` is false, all channels are true.
-As per above order of priority of preferences, subscriber will not receive any type of notification because all channels becomne disable due to false value of `enabled` field.
+As per above order of priority of preferences, subscriber will not receive any type of notification because all channels become disabled due to false value of `enabled` field.

-3. For `Third Template`. `critical` is true, `enabled` is false, email, chat channels are false and rest three channels are true.
+3. For `Third Template`. `critical` is true, `enabled` is false, email, chat channels are false and the other three channels are true.
 As per above order of priority of preferences, subscriber will receive all type of notifications as this template is `critical`.

 ```json title="Subscriber preference example for three templates"
 [